mpalourdio/xps13/README.md

 ``Someone asked about the fix for the repeating keypresses.
 Yes, it was traced back to the source and will be fixed on all affected Dell platforms soon.
 I just saw that the one for 9343 was promoted to our factories so should be up on support.dell.com any day now as BIOS A01``

 ## Actual situation
-From A01, linux support is quite decent.
+From **A01**, linux support is quite decent.
 The different encountered problems can be :
  - touchpad freezing (i2c / ps2 mode)
  - no sound (or sound after 2 cold reboots of some kernels, depending on boot options)
  - ~~repeating keystroke issue (should be fixed with BIOS A01)~~ (fixed with BIOS A01)
  - ?

-From A02, boot options are not needed anymore, sound will be ok and touchpad will be in i2c mode !
+From **A02**, boot options are not needed anymore, sound will be ok and touchpad will be in i2c mode !
 It's still recommended to have a recent kernel (3.17+).
 Verify your touchpad mode with ``xinput``.
-It should give you something like ``DLL0665:01 06CB:76AD UNKNOWN``.
-You should have to blacklist psmouse too?
-See [here](config6/50-synaptics.conf).
+It should give you something like ``DLL0665:01 06CB:76AD UNKNOWN`` if i2c mode is on.
+You could have to blacklist psmouse too.
+See [here](config6/psmouse-blacklist.conf).

 ## What about you ?